CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 ## Start the Blank Cumulus Reference Topology

-The Cumulus Linux reference topology is included as a submodule in all of the Cumulus Networks Golden Standard demos.
-This eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
+The Cumulus Linux reference topology is included as a submodule in all of the Cumulus Networks Golden Standard demos, which eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
 TODO: add link to contributor's guide -->

-{{%notice note%}}

-You are not required to start the reference topology by itself unless you are looking to build configuration from scratch or intend to start from a completely blank slate network topology.
+You can start the reference topology by itself if you want to build configuration from scratch or intend to start from a completely blank slate network topology.

-{{%/notice%}}

 1. Clone the cldemo2 Cumulus Linux reference topology: